-Summer is in full swing, which means a lot of us are getting outdoors more and enjoying time in the woods, parks, and backyards.
-It’s also a time of year when ticks are more active: ticks can be found almost any time of year, but they prefer warmer weather.
+During spring, summer, and fall, a lot of us get outdoors and enjoy time in the woods, parks, and backyards.
+It’s also the part of the year when ticks are more active: ticks can be found almost any time of year, but they prefer warmer weather.

 Ticks carry some nasty illnesses, such as Lyme disease and anaplasmosis, and they pass those illnesses on to people or other animals by biting them.
 Luckily, there are lots of things you can do to avoid being bitten by ticks!